libplctag/libplctag/docs/attribute_redesign.md

 failed read from a successful read that returned the caller's default.
 The core substitutes `default_value` when the status is bad, so the public signature does not change.

+### 3.10 Strings

+`ATTR_TYPE_STRING` is a byte array whose contents are NUL-terminated text.
+It uses the same `get_bytes` and `get_bytes_size` accessors and the same two public functions as `ATTR_TYPE_BYTES`, so it costs one enum value and no new public symbol.

+The reported size **includes** the terminator.
+A caller allocates exactly that many bytes, fetches, and has a usable C string with no arithmetic. `attr_copy_string()` and `attr_string_size()` in `lib/tag_attribs.c` do this for an accessor, so a string entry is usually two three-line functions.

+The distinct type is not decoration.
+It says the value is text rather than an encoded blob, which the caller otherwise has to guess. `path` is the case that makes the difference
+concrete: it is `ATTR_TYPE_BYTES`, because the value is the encoded CIP path, not the `"1,0"` the tag string carried. `gateway` next to it is `ATTR_TYPE_STRING`, because a host name is text.

+**Enums are canonical strings, never enum values.** `plc` returns `"ControlLogix"`, not an `AB_PLC_LGX`.
+Exporting the enum would move `plc_type_t` into `libplctag.h` and freeze internal configuration that changes whenever PLC support is added.
+The string is stable, self-describing, and can be pasted straight back into a tag string.

+The byte order attributes follow the same reasoning: `int32_byte_order` returns `"0,1,2,3"`, the text the tag string uses, not four integers the caller would have to reassemble.

 ## 4. What this enables

-- **A string attribute type** is one enum value, one pair of union branches and one public function, with no change to any module.
-Strings are a thin wrapper over byte arrays.
-  Convention, fixed here so the first string attribute does not set it by accident: the stored bytes are raw and unterminated, `plc_tag_get_attribute_size()` reports the byte count *without* a terminator -- the same number `strlen()` would give -- and the string wrapper appends the NUL itself.
+- **String attributes** arrived as `ATTR_TYPE_STRING` with no new public function; see section 3.10.
 This removes the only remaining reason for the `name=version` system tag, which exists because three integer attributes cannot return a version string.
 - **Generated documentation** for the runtime half of the wiki `All-Attributes` page, from `name`, `type`, `description` and which accessors are NULL.
 The create-only half stays hand-written until the creation-attribute project lands.